wigging/chemics/README.md

 ## Tests

 Tests are implemented with the [pytest](https://docs.pytest.org/en/latest/) framework.
 To avoid creating cache folders, run the tests with the following command: `pytest -p no:cacheprovider`

+## License

+This Python package is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.